 What is PGS 37-1?

-- battery modules
+- battery modules and racks

-- the Battery Management System (BMS)
+- the Battery Management System (BMS) and other control systems

 When does PGS 37-1 apply?

-It does not matter whether the system is:
+It does not matter whether the system:

-- installed indoors or outdoors
+- is installed indoors or outdoors

 In short:

-- More than 20 kWh?
-PGS 37-1 generally applies
+- More than 20 kWh: PGS 37-1 applies

 When does PGS 37-1 not apply?